AaronHarris/ferris-users/README.md

 Copy the contents of `custom_auth/settings.py` to the bottom of `app/settings.py`.

+Because this plugin sends emails, you also need to set the `sender` address in `settings['email']`, or else Ferris won't send emails.

+This can be the email address of a registered admin, your apps address `xxx@{YOUR_APP_ID}.appspotmail.com` or a domain address you have associated with your account.

 ####4.
 Using the plugin

 The following routes are automatically available: